cair/regression-tsetlin-machine/README.md

 <img src="https://github.com/cair/regression-tsetlin-machine/blob/master/Training.PNG" width="600" height="550">

-Datasets without noises can be perfectly learned with the less number of clauses\
+Datasets without noises can be perfectly learned with a small number of clauses\
-Error while learning the noisy data can be reduced by increasing the number of clauses and trainig rounds
 ```
 Average Absolute Error on Training Data: 0.0
 Average Absolute Error on test data: 0.0
 ```
+Training and testing errors can be reduced by increasing the number of clauses and trainig rounds.